Unboxed-Software/solana-course/content/solana-nft.md

         }
     ```

  - `storage` indicates the storage type to upload images and metadata.
-Note that Arweave files are only stored for seven days on Devnet (When deploying to Mainnet use `arweave-sol`).
+This field specifies the service provider that stores the off-chain component of our NFT data.
+For this lesson we will use Arweave.
+Arweave is a decentralized storage network that stores data permanently.
+Note that Arweave files are only stored for seven days on Devnet.
+If you would like to use Arweave to store your NFT data on mainnet, set the `storage` field to `arweave-sol` instead of `arweave`.
 You can the review list of supported storage types [here](https://docs.metaplex.com/candy-machine-v2/configuration).

  - `noRetainAuthority` indicates whether the Candy Machine authority has the update authority for each mint or if it is transferred to the minter.
 This should be kept as `false` for the vast majority of cases.
+Setting `noRetainAuthority` to `true` would allow the minter of the NFT to change the metadata.

  - `noMutable` indicates whether the NFTs' metadata is mutable or not after having been minted.
 If set to false, the Candy Machine configurations can be updated.
-If set to true, Candy Machine configurations cannot be updated and cannot be reset to true.
+If set to true, Candy Machine configurations cannot be updated and cannot be reset to false.

 # Demo